The Cyan Language: init and new Methods

-It is possible to declare two or more methods with the same name if they have parameters with different types.
-This concept, called overloading, will soon be explained.
 A prototype may declare one or more methods named {\tt init} or {\tt init:}.
 All of them have special meaning: they are used for initializing the object.
-For each method named {\tt init} the compiler adds to the prototype a method named {\tt new} with the same selectors and parameter types.
-Each {\tt new} method creates an object without initializing any of its slots and calls the corresponding {\tt init} method.
-If the prototype does not define any {\tt init} method, the compiler supplies an empty one that does not take parameters. {\tt init} methods should not have a return value type different from {\tt Void}.
-All of them should be public (this may change in the future).
+For each method named {\tt init} the compiler adds to the prototype a method named {\tt new}.
+For each method named {\tt init:} the compiler adds to the prototype a method named {\tt new:} with the same parameter types.
+Each {\tt new} method creates an object without initializing any of its slots and calls the corresponding {\tt init} method (idem for {\tt init:} and {\tt new:}).
+If the prototype does not define any {\tt init} or {\tt init:} method, the compiler supplies an empty {\tt init} method that does not take parameters and calls the superprototype {\tt init} method (if there is one.
+If not, an error occurs).

-It is legal to declare methods with the name {\tt new} or {\tt new:}.
-However, these methods should have the prototype as the return type: \begin{cyan} object Test public fun new -> Test [ return Test ] public fun new: (:newValue Int) -> Test [ :t Test = new; t value: newValue; return t ] public :value Int // this is illegal: return type is not Test public fun new: (:newValue Float) -> Int [ return Int cast: newValue ] end \end{cyan}

-It is illegal to declare an {\tt init} method with the same signature\footnote{Signature will be defined later.
-For now, assume that is composed by the method name, parameter types, and return value types.} as a user-defined {\tt new} method: \begin{cyan} object Test public fun new: (:k Int) -> Test [ ... ] // legal public fun init: (:s String) [ ... ] // illegal for there is a new // method with the same parameters public fun init: (:n Int) [ ... ] end \end{cyan}